xia-develop/xia-gpt/README.md

 ## Product feature
 ### Highlights
 * Much like AutoGPT, they can produce complex outputs from simple instructions using a prompt/answer mechanism.
-* It is a more powerful MetaGPT, every prompt/answer is executed by either an AI Agent or a human.
+* A little more than MetaGPT, every prompt/answer is executed by either an AI Agent or a human.
 The AI Agent operates in a manner similar to humans and offers a range of settings.
 * When a task becomes too complex for the current agent, it is escalated to a more capable agent or even a human.
 * Integration of validation and review processes enhances the accuracy of each task.
 When using GitLab to hold work, validation is facilitated through the CI/CD pipeline.
 * All conversations are meticulously organized.
 When using GitLab for storage, they are categorized as Group, Project, Issue, Milestone, Thread, and Note.
 * All expenses are accounted for.
 When stored in GitLab, costs are represented through time tracking.
+* Effortlessly configurable to cover all aspects and accomplish every task.

 ### Basic Function Examples